-- Description of the issue; - The name of the organization associated with the issue; - Whether liquidated damages are recommended and the amount; and

-• An indication if this is a new or re-occurring issue.
+- Description of the issue; - The name of the organization associated with the issue; - Whether liquidated damages are recommended and the amount; and - An indication if this is a new or re-occurring issue.

 Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 3: Assure MCO and DO contract compliance.
-Objective 3.1 - Demonstrate contract compliance and identify quality issues through ongoing MCO and DO system wide performance measure evaluation.
+Objective 3.1 - Demonstrate contract compliance and identify quality issues through ongoing MCO and DO system wide contract standards evaluation.
 MCO Quality Measures Percentage of months the Department completed the 100% 100% Medicaid Director's Remedy report for MCO.
-(SFY 2021) (SFY 2025) DO Quality Measures Percentage of months the Department completed the 100% 100% Medicaid Director's Remedy report for DO.
-(SFY 2024) (SFY 2025)
+(SFY 2024) (SFY 2027) DO Quality Measures Percentage of months the Department completed the 100% 100% Medicaid Director's Remedy report for DO.
+(SFY 2024) (SFY 2027)